CagriCatik/ROS2-TF-URDF-RViz-Gazebo/webpage/docs/01_intro/01_overview.md

 ---

 ## Tips for Success
-1. **Follow a Structured Approach**: Complete each section in order to build foundational knowledge.
+1. Follow a Structured Approach: Complete each section in order to build foundational knowledge.
-2. **Practice Hands-On**: Write code alongside the tutorial and experiment with configurations.
+2. Practice Hands-On: Write code alongside the tutorial and experiment with configurations.
-3. **Leverage Debugging Tools**:
+3. Leverage Debugging Tools:
-   - Use **RViz** to visualize TF frames and sensor data.
+   - Use RViz to visualize TF frames and sensor data.
-   - Debug URDF issues with tools like **check_urdf**.
+   - Debug URDF issues with tools like check_urdf.
-4. **Stay Curious**: Explore advanced topics like ROS2 Control or Navigation Stack as follow-ups.
+4. Stay Curious: Explore advanced topics like ROS2 Control or Navigation Stack as follow-ups.

 ---